 Defining Differentiation in Today’s Instruction

-Supporting differentiated instruction in today’s tech-integrated learning environments is vastly different than it used to be when instruction was solely delivered in the traditional in-person classroom environment.
-So let’s quickly review the definition of “differentiation.”
+Supporting differentiated instruction in today’s tech-integrated learning environments is vastly different than it used to be.
+So let’s quickly revisit the definition of “differentiation.”

 Learning science shows us that adapting instruction to meet individual needs through differentiation leads to benefits including enhanced learning opportunities (Tomlinson et al., 2003) and improved student achievement (Reis et al., 2011; Rock et al., 2008).
 So how can teachers put differentiation into practice in today’s increasingly digital learning environments?
 Unsurprisingly, many teachers have innovated to deliver new methods of differentiating by using a range of online tools.
 However, using this vast array of digital solutions can create additional work and cause tech fatigue.
 That’s where Easel can simplify and streamline the experience for educators.